At Kingsnorth CEP School, we aim to develop pupils’ abilities within an integrated programme of speaking,

 How you can support your child with English?

 Research has demonstrated that parental engagement has a large and positive effect on children’s learning.
 Below are some ideas that you can use to support your child with English outside of school:

-- Encourage to child to read regularly outside of school.
+- Encourage your child to read regularly outside of school.
 Any time spent reading outside of school will make a difference to your child’s learning.

 - Support your child by getting them into a routine when reading at home.
-For example, read as soon as they get home from school, read before they go to bed.
+For example, read as soon as they get home from school and/or read before they go to bed.

 - Listen to your child read on a regular basis.